iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 Flight Controller Hardware
 ===========================
-This tutorial was created using a `Pixhawk 4 <https://docs.px4.io/v1.9.0/en/flight_controller/pixhawk4.html>`_ flight controller.
+This tutorial was created using a `Pixhawk 6C <https://docs.px4.io/main/en/flight_controller/pixhawk6c.html>`_ flight controller.
 For receiving
 DSHOT telemetry, the TELEM2 port was configured as a serial port and connected to the Telemetry pin of the 81-08.
-Refer to the datasheet for your module to see how to connect for telemetry.
+Refer your module's family page to see how to connect for telemetry.
 TELEM2 was selected arbitrarily as the serial port to use for receiving ESC telemetry, any other available serial port on your flight controller could be used.
 Refer to your flight controller's manual for pinout and port information.